designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 small enough, the subject perceives the smooth movement of a single spot of light, rather than distinct flashes.

-Colour phi is a variant of the phi effect, and was first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).
+Colour phi is a variant of the phi effect, first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).
+Goodman asked how changing the colour of the successive spots of light in the middle of the sequence would impact the associated visual phenomenonology.
-Goodman asked how changing the colour of the successive spots of light in the middle of the animation would impact the associated visual phenomenonology.
 Specifically, Goodman wondered how the fact that subjects report seeing a continuously moving spot would affect the perceived spatio-temporal locus of the change.

 The figure on the left below depicts the transition between the two colours as it actually happens, showing the last green spot and the